jozsefmorrissey/node-server/services/cabinet/README.md

 - locationCode() - location identifier
 - userFriendlyId() - Cabinet specific unique indexed identifier (for display purposes)
 #### Modeling Flags
-- part() - model (when included) will exist in within reality
+- part() - only parts will be modeled.
-- included() - given current configuration part exists in reality
+- included() - part is is included in model
+- allModels() - to be included in all ModelingCollections
-- includeJoints() - whether jointMatches are applied
+- composite() - children.length > 0
+- jointSettings.male() - whether or not part should be used to remove joint material
+- jointSettings.female() - weather or not to remove applicable male joint material
+- jointSettings.extend() - weather or not to extend part to applicable female parts
+- jointSettings.extendTo() - weather applicable male parts will be extended to part
 #### Subassemblies
 - subassemblies - list of subassmblies that must be saved
 - getSubassemblies() - all decendents